GeruiXu/GeruiXu.github.io/Research.md

 **National Natural Science Foundation of China** (Grant Nos.
 52172344)————Supervised by ***Prof. Kang Jiang***

-> ### My Contributions
->
 > - **Development of a Takeover Assistance Model:** Conducted takeover experiments with professional drivers in real road scenarios.
 Applied time series deep learning for modeling takeover decisions and tendencies.
-> - **Development of a Driver Assistance System:** Established a corrective evaluation system for takeover behaviors and developed a multimodal human-machine interaction form based on the takeover assistance model.
+>- **Development of a Driver Assistance System:** Established a corrective evaluation system for takeover behaviors and developed a multimodal human-machine interaction form based on the takeover assistance model.
 > - **Model Application and Validation:** Developed a real-time interaction platform in experimental vehicles, verifying the model’s effectiveness in optimizing takeover behavior in real-road conditions.

 ### Sep 2021 – Dec 2022 **"Mechanism of Visual Focus Transfer and Method of Human-Computer Interaction of Wake-up Attention As Take-over in Highly Automated Driving"**

 **National Natural Science Foundation Youth Fund** (Grant Nos.
 51905142) ————Supervised by ***Dr. Zhenhua Yu***

-> ### My Contributions
->
 > - **Takeover Behavior Sequence:** Developed a four-stage behavioral model for autonomous driving takeover, integrating visual and operational data based on behavioral spectrum principles.
-> - **Behavioral Process Analysis:** Utilized time series and MANOVA for analyzing the dynamic process in autonomous driving takeover.
+>- **Behavioral Process Analysis:** Utilized time series and MANOVA for analyzing the dynamic process in autonomous driving takeover.
 > - **Audio Feedback Effect Analysis:** Investigated the impact of various audio feedback types on driver performance, offering dynamic, interaction-based safety solutions for autonomous systems.

 ### Aug 2022 – Present  **"Spatial Object Recognition and Tracking Localization Based on Augmented Reality"**

 Corporation Foundation (2022JSKF1064) ————Supervised by ***Prof. Kang Jiang***

-> ### My Contributions
->
 > - **Sensor Technology Integration and Data Fusion:** Integrated multi-sensors with IMU inertial navigation systems and developed a fusion algorithm, significantly improving system positioning accuracy in dynamic environments<br>
-> - **Data Analysis and Visualization:** Responsible for processing fused data, extracting key features for statistical analysis, and developing a data visualization interface.<br>
+>- **Data Analysis and Visualization:** Responsible for processing fused data, extracting key features for statistical analysis, and developing a data visualization interface.<br>

 ------

-# Undergraduate Outstanding Projects
+## Undergraduate Outstanding Projects

 ### May 2018 – Aug 2019  "Ergonomically Designed Multifunctional Intelligent Medical Bed"<br>